mozilla/nucleus/README.md

 $ docker-compose up web
 ```

-If you've made changes to the `Dockerfile` or the `requirements.txt` files you'll need to rebuild
+If you've made changes to the `Dockerfile` or the `requirements/*.txt` files you'll need to rebuild
 the image to run the app and tests:

 ```bash